Vijith Nambiar

 Vijith Nambiar (born 9 December 1977) is an Indian film director, music composer, playback singer, actor and producer, who works in Malayalam cinema and Tamil cinema.
 He made his film debut in 1995 as an assistant director in the Tamil film industry.
 As a trained Carnatic singer, he started playback track singing in the Malayalam and Tamil film industries from 1995 onwards for leading musical composers and professional playback singers.

 He made his original playback singing debut in 2018 with the song "Thava Chintasu" from Anurakthi, which is world's first 3D Sanskrit movie and the movie was showcased at IFFI.
 Vijith made his acting debut in Anurakthi (2018).
 His debut in the Malayalam film industry as director and music director was in 2018 with Munthiri Monchan: Oru Thavala Paranja Kadha, an urban musical romantic comedy, which was released in September 2019.

 Early life and career

 Vijith Nambiar was born in Cherukunnu, Kannur District, Kerala.
 He started learning Carnatic music as a child, at the age of seven.
-Vijith Nambiar studied music under the guidance of musicians BA Chidambaranath Chennai, Thiruvilwamala Radhakrishnan and Kaithapram Vishwanathan Nambudiri.
+Vijith Nambiar studied music under the guidance of musicians BA Chidambaranath Chennai and Kaithapram Vishwanathan Nambudiri.

 He graduated in 1999 with a degree in mechanical engineering from the Amrita Vishwa Vidyapeetham in Coimbatore and in 2014 was working as the director of Middle East operations at Dunbar and Boardman Partnership, Ltd.